ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 or the other equivalents are used

-Rights issues could also arise.
+Permission issues could also arise.

 In this case please use the installation fixer: